apache/pekko/akka-docs/src/main/paradox/stream/stream-customize.md

 It is possible to acquire an ActorRef that can be addressed from the outside of the operator, similarly how
 @apidoc[stage.AsyncCallback] allows injecting asynchronous events into an operator logic.
 This reference can be obtained by calling `getStageActor(receive)` passing in a function that takes a `Pair` of the sender
-@apidoc[akka.actor.ActorRef] and the received message.
+@apidoc[actor.ActorRef] and the received message.
 This reference can be used to watch other actors by calling its `watch(ref)` or `unwatch(ref)` methods.
 The reference can be also watched by external actors.
 The current limitations of this `ActorRef` are: